kindredgroup/pit-toolkit/brownie/README.md

 Application needs to be configured with:
 - The access to PostgreSQL and Kafka using elevated privileges.
 - The regexp pattern.
 Brownie will use it to extract the resource creation timestamp from resource name and then use that timestamp for determining whether the resources should be removed.
 - The retention period of old resources.
-Resources younger that the retention period will not be deleted.
+Resources younger than the retention period will not be deleted.

 ## Deployment Architecture